 Traders should locate the FCA register number, usually located at the bottom of the broker’s homepage.
 Comparing it with the official FCA database will then verify FCA authorization.
 It will also reveal all known clone firms for the registered broker.

-Trading with a regulated Forex broker ensures a safe and trustworthy trading environment, access to best business practices, the security of deposits and financial stability of the broker, and ease of mind that a regulator will ensure brokers act in the best interest of their clients.
+As a UK trader, trading with a regulated Forex broker ensures a safe and trustworthy trading environment, access to best business practices, the security of deposits and financial stability of the broker, and ease of mind that a regulator will ensure brokers catering to UK traders act in their best interest.

 A reputable Forex broker will ensure clients manage their portfolios from a competitive trading environment, as the profitability of traders increasing revenues at non-market-maker brokers enables a stable income.
 Therefore, auxiliary trading services fulfill an essential role for any successful broker.
-On top of an excellent regulatory environment, U.K. Forex brokers offer a distinct advantage in overall financial services.
+On top of an excellent regulatory environment, top Forex brokers in the UK offer a distinct advantage in overall financial services.

 Being the global financial center of the world, the market information available within the extensive UK financial sector includes every economy around the world.
 Therefore, traders generally receive market-moving information promptly.
 This offers a wide range of mobile trading opportunities and allows traders insight into areas often ignored by brokers based in many other countries.
 Countless specialized and boutique outlets cater to all types of strategies and markets, with a network of brokers enabling access.

-With currency trading gaining popularity, two of the most commonly asked questions about taxation of Forex trading profits in the U.K. are “Do Forex traders pay tax in the UK?” and “How can I avoid paying taxes on Forex?”.
-While these remain somewhat complex topics which depend upon personalized circumstances, U.K. traders generally are required to pay a capital gains tax (CGT) on trading-related profit.
+With currency trading gaining popularity, two of the most commonly asked questions about taxation of Forex trading profits in the UK are “Do Forex traders pay tax in the UK?” and “How can I avoid paying taxes on Forex?”.
+While these remain somewhat complex topics that depend upon personalized circumstances, UK traders generally are required to pay a capital gains tax (CGT) on trading-related profit.
 There is a £12,000 allowance for individuals.
 Any profit above that is taxable.
-It is the responsibility of traders to declare profit from trading in their annual tax returns filed with Her Majesty’s Revenues and Customs (HMRC), the tax authority of the U.K.
+It is the responsibility of traders to declare profit from trading in their annual tax returns filed with Her Majesty’s Revenues and Customs (HMRC), the tax authority of the UK.

 UK retail clients trading in spread betting accounts are broadly not required to pay taxes on any profits, which is why it has become the dominant form of trading in the UK and is offered by all UK-based brokers.